BlenderNeko/ComfyUI_Cutoff/README.md

 **CLIPSetRegion:** this node sets a "region" of influence for specific target words, and comes with the following inputs:
 - region\_text: defines the set of tokens that the target words should affect, this should be a part of the original prompt.
 It is possible to define multiple regions in a single CLIPSetRegion node by stating every region on a new line.
 - target\_text: defines the set of tokens that will be masked off (i.e. the tokens we wish to limit to the region) this is a space separated list of words.
 If you want to match a sequence of words use underscores instead of spaces, e.g. "a\_series\_of\_connected\_tokens".
-If you want to match a word that actually contains underscores escape the underscore, e.g. "the\\_target\\_tokens"
+If you want to match a word that actually contains underscores escape the underscore, e.g. "the\\_target\\_tokens".
+You can target textual inversion embeddings using the default syntax but do note that any underscores in the name of the embedding have to be escaped in this input field.
 - weight: how far to travel in the direction of the isolated vector

 **CLIPRegionToConditioning:** this node converts the base prompt and regions into an actual conditioning to be used in the rest of ComfyUI, and comes with the following inputs: